-Fractures in the face and jaw area leave you in pain and scared.
+Fractures in the face and jaw area can cause you pain and make you worried.
 Will my face look the same after it heals?
 When will my pain subside?
 The San Jose Oral Surgery team realizes that with fractures come lots of questions.
 Our expert oral surgeon will provide you with answers.
 If you suspect a fracture, call the office or book your appointment online.

 Facial fractures occur because of sudden impacts to the facial area.
 The bones in the face are some of the most commonly fractured in the entire body.
+The major bones in the face are the forehead, known too as the frontal bone, the cheekbones, or zygomas, the eye sockets, or orbital bones, the two jawbones, including the upper jaw (maxillary) and lower jaw (mandible) and finally the nasal bones.
 The jaw area is especially at risk because it sticks out from your face making it a high-risk fracture area especially in face forward falls.

 Some common causes of facial fractures include:

 - Sports injuries (especially high impact sports like football, boxing, baseball, and basketball)

 - Work injuries (i.e. construction and manual labor)